- Graduate Research Academy

 Note: the maximum thesis length does not include footnotes or references.

-The editing process for HDR candidates is governed by the ‘Guidelines for Editing Research Theses’ as set out by the Institute of Professional Editors Limited (IPEd).
-You can search for an editor who offers the services you need and has expertise in the subject you are writing about on the Find an editor page.
+The editing process for research candidates is governed by the ‘Guidelines for Editing Research Theses’ as set out by the Institute of Professional Editors Limited (IPEd).
+As per the Guidelines, professional editing services can assist research candidates with copyediting (including language and illustrations) and proofreading to ensure that all thesis components are complete, consistent and correctly placed.

 Before you submit your thesis, it is important to ensure you prepare any additional required documents required.